pietrobolcato/emotion-recognition-bachelor-thesis/README.md

-# Deep Learning for Facial Emotion Recogniton
+# Deep Learning approach for Facial Emotion Recogniton and Music Suggestion

 ## Abstract
 Deep convolutional neural network model and implementation to recognise emotion based on human face.